Maxencephilbert/Project_game_of_GO/README.md

 # Project_game_of_GO
-Acamedic project (M2 IASD Université PSL).
-Building and testing differents networks architechture to learn to play the game of Go
+Academic project (M2 IASD Université PSL).
+Building and testing different network architectures to learn to play the game of GO.